REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 2. The conduct is alleged to have occurred in an Education Program or Activity; and

-3. the Formal Complaint alleges facts that, if true, may constitute a violation of NCSU POL 04.25.07 (Title IX Sexual Harassment Policy).
+3. the Formal Complaint alleges facts that, if true, may constitute Title IX Sexual Harassment.

-When the preliminary review of the Formal Complaint indicates the allegations within the Formal Complaint would not constitute Title IX Sexual Harassment, even if all the facts alleged are true, OIED must dismiss the Complaint consistent with Section 11 of these procedures.
-If dismissed, OIED will provide a Notice of Dismissal of the Formal Complaint to the Parties and information regarding how to appeal the decision.
+9.2 When the preliminary review of the Formal Complaint indicates the allegations within the Formal Complaint would not constitute Title IX Sexual Harassment even if all the facts alleged are true, OEO must dismiss the Formal Complaint consistent with Section 13 of these procedures.
+If dismissed, OEO will provide a Notice of Dismissal of the Formal Complaint to the Parties and information regarding how to appeal the decision.

-The dismissal of a Formal Complaint under the university’s Title IX Sexual Harassment procedures does not preclude action under another university policy such as the Code of Student Conduct (POL 11.35.01) or the Equal Opportunity, Non-Discrimination and Affirmative Action Policy (NCSU POL 04.25.05).
+9.3 The dismissal of a Formal Complaint under the Complaint Resolution Process does not preclude action under another University policy or regulation such as the Code of Student Conduct (REG 11.35.05) or NCSU REG 04.25.02–Discrimination, Harassment and Retaliation Complaint Procedures.

-Except for matters asserted by a student Complainant against an employee Respondent, at any time after the filing of a Formal Complaint but before a determination regarding responsibility is reached, the Parties may choose to participate in an informal resolution process facilitated by the university.
+10.1 Except for matters asserted by a student Complainant against an employee Respondent, at any time after the filing of a Formal Complaint but before a determination regarding responsibility is reached, the Parties may choose to participate in an informal resolution process facilitated by the University.

-An informal resolution is an informed, signed, voluntary agreement between the Parties and NC State to resolve a Formal Complaint utilizing strategies such as facilitations, educational interventions, or other restorative principles to address the concern, prevent its recurrence, and/or restore the community.
-The informal resolution process allows the parties an opportunity to resolve the issue without a formal hearing and the process is facilitated by a trained, neutral facilitator provided by NC State.
+10.2 An informal resolution is an informed, signed, voluntary agreement between the Parties and NC State to resolve a Formal Complaint utilizing strategies such as facilitations, educational interventions, or other restorative principles to address the concern, prevent its recurrence, and/or restore the community.
+The informal resolution process allows the Parties an opportunity to resolve the issue without a formal hearing and the process is facilitated by a trained, neutral facilitator provided by NC State.
 The facilitator may be an NC State employee or an external third-party.
-The informal resolution process does not result in a determination regarding a Title IX Sexual Harassment policy violation.
+The informal resolution process does not result in a determination regarding whether the Respondent’s conduct amounts to Title IX Sexual Harassment.

 1. The role of an Advisor is to assist and to advise the Party.

-2. Each Party may be accompanied by their Advisor to any interview, meeting, hearing, or proceeding they have during the Title IX Sexual Harassment Complaint Resolution Process.
+2. Each Party may be accompanied by their Advisor to any interview, meeting, hearing, or proceeding they have during the Complaint Resolution Process.

-3. The Advisor’s name and relationship to a Party (e.g., family member, attorney, friend, etc.) must be disclosed to the OIED prior to the first interview, meeting, hearing, or proceeding for which they will serve as the Advisor.
-Advisors are not permitted to speak on the behalf of a Party during any interview or meeting prior to a hearing.
+3. The Advisor’s name must be disclosed to the OEO prior to the first interview, meeting, hearing, or proceeding for which they will serve as the Advisor.
+Advisors are not permitted to speak on behalf of a Party during any interview or meeting prior to a hearing.
 The University reserves the right to remove an Advisor from any interview or meeting should these expectations be violated.

 4. The Party’s Advisor may inspect and review any evidence directly related to the allegations raised in the Formal Complaint and any investigative report prepared.